jmcgeheeiv/cardshuffle/README.md

 Source Code
 -------------------

-* The functional code is in cardshuffle.py
+* The functional code is in `cardshuffle.py`
-* The unit test is in cardshuffle_test.py
+* The unit test is in `cardshuffle_test.py`

 Documentation
 -----------------

-The documentation is in ``cardshuffle/doc/_build/html/index.html``.
+The Cardshuffle API documentation is in `cardshuffle/doc/_build/html/index.html`.

 Ordinarily, such generated files should not be added to the repository.
 In this case I did since this repository is the sole deployment.